 That is to say, more people may prefer to buy, hold, and sell bitcoin as an investment asset, rather than attempt to use it in regular transactions.
 In this regard, bitcoin is drawing more comparisons to other popular commodities such as gold or crude oil.

 This doesn’t mean that you need to look at it one way or the other.
-There are now many online and in-person merchants that accept bitcoin as currency, and if the idea of cryptocurrency is appealing, you can certainly still use it this way.
+There are now many online and in-person merchants that accept bitcoin as a currency, and if the idea of cryptocurrency is appealing, you can certainly still use it this way.
 But it’s also important to recognize that bitcoin appears to be trending toward being viewed as a commodity.

 The introduction of modern cryptocurrencies in 2008 has led to a lot of exciting products, technologies, and emerging currencies.
 But bitcoin—a fully digital currency operating on the blockchain—remains the leader in this category.
 While somewhat volatile and unpredictable, it has also become a fascinating and groundbreaking resource.